meteor-useraccounts/unstyled/README.md

 ## Bring Your Own CSS

-Adding this package with `mrt add useraccounts:unstyled` does not add any css/less/sass rules but for the colors for social login buttons.
+Adding this package with `meteor add useraccounts:unstyled` does not add any css/less/sass rules but for the colors for social login buttons.
 This is to let you write your own ones!

 ## Writing Custom CSS Rules